rahmerh/moma/README.md

 Moma avoids dependency on Windows-native tools like Mod Organizer 2 by leaning fully into native Linux features.
 It's created for a minimal, terminal mod management with all the power of other GUI managers.

+## Usage

+Probably shouldn't right now, first fish script is there to test the concept, currently writing it in rust.

 ## Features
 - Automatic SKSE installation and integration
 - Proton-compatible launching with custom wineprefix